Topical Authority Scorecard

 AI Authority

-Section titled “AI Authority”AI Authority looks at your presence in AI Overviews and similar AI search surfaces for the same map.
+Section titled “AI Authority”AI Authority looks at your presence in AI Overviews, AI Mode, and ChatGPT for the same map.

 Plain language:

-- How often your brand is mentioned or cited when AI answers questions related to this map
+- How often your brand is mentioned or cited when these AI search engines answer questions related to this map

 - How important those topics are within the map

-If AI systems frequently mention or cite you on high importance topics in this map, AI Authority rises.
+If AI Overviews, AI Mode, and ChatGPT frequently mention or cite you on high importance topics in this map, AI Authority rises.
 If AI answers talk about the topic but never mention your brand, AI Authority drops.

 Topical Authority Score